Renewal and upgrade

 Details of the renewal project

-The opera house renewal is the biggest since the building's completion and will be completed in stages.
-The first stage will perform major refurbishments to the concert hall, replace aging technical systems and open up additional areas to the public to welcome more number of visitors.
+The opera house renewal is the biggest since the building’s completion and will be completed in stages.
+The first stage will perform major refurbishments to the concert hall, replace ageing technical systems and open up additional areas to the public to welcome more visitors.

 The concert hall will be upgraded to improve its acoustics and accessibility.
 A new acoustic ceiling equipped with acoustic reflectors will help in the even distribution of sound across the hall.
 A 3D surround-sound system will be installed to enable amplified performances.
 The stage and backstage areas of the hall will be expanded and worn-out theatre systems will be replaced.